 In the middle of Vienna, the dark and imposing St. Stephen’s Cathedral (Stephansdom) draws thousands of tourists to gaze at the grand architecture.
 But there is something to be seen below as well: just beneath the stone floors lie the skeletal remains of over 11,000 people.

 Surprisingly few visitors opt to enter the crypt.
 The entrance to the underground tomb is hidden in plain sight, as an innocuous staircase on the left side of the main floor.
-The vast Stephensdom crypt is divided into a number of smaller crypts and catacombs, and is still an active burial spot.
-The last tenant to move in was Franz Cardinal KË†nig, the archbishop of Vienna, who was laid to rest there in 2004.
-Most of the bodies of the Hapsburg royalty are interred nearby in the Imperial Crypt on Neuer Markt square.
+The vast Stephansdom crypt is divided into a number of smaller crypts and catacombs, and is still an active burial spot.
+The last tenant to move in was Franz Cardinal König, the archbishop of Vienna, who was laid to rest there in 2004.
+Most of the bodies of the Habsburg royalty are interred nearby in the Imperial Crypt on Neuer Markt square.

-In another section, known as the ducal crypt, the organs of princes, queens and emperors are kept.
-Along with some bodies and hearts, over 60 jars of imperial intestines rest in the ducal crypt, including one containing Hapsburg Queen Maria Teresa's sovereign stomach.
-Not long ago, one of the seals on the jar broke, leaking 200 year-old visceral fluid onto the floor.
+In another section, known as the ducal crypt, the organs of princes, queens, and emperors are kept.
+Along with some bodies and hearts, over 60 jars of imperial intestines rest in the ducal crypt, including one containing Empress Maria Theresia’s sovereign stomach.
+Not long ago, the seals on one jar broke, leaking 200-year-old visceral fluid onto the floor.
 The stink was apparently so awful that it took a day or two before someone was willing to go down and address the situation.